Avicus/Issues/README.md

 * Bump issues to receive a response (all issues are acknowledged).
 * Go off topic from an issue.
 * Re-create an issue if it was closed.
+* Make 'lists' of issues regarding the server, instead make a separate issue for each problem.
 * Attempt to attack the issues page with malicious intent such as trolling or being rude.
 * Add comments such as :+1:, +1, "still broken" or "i like this idea"
 * Submit ideas here, instead discuss them with other players on the forums.
 Post ideas in [Server Feedback](https://avicus.net/forums?topic_id=32).
 The only exception to this is if the feature has already been confirmed by the developers themselves.